 - If you sense that the power bank gets extremely hot while charging or discharging, instantly unplug it from the power outlet or the device it is charging.

 As we’ve learned, depending on the model, charging a power bank all night long can be safe, provided that there’s no flaw in its manufacture and that it has safety features.

-For this reason, when buying a power bank, make sure to invest in one of good quality so that you can ensure its battery won’t damage a result of overnight charging.
+For this reason, when buying a power bank, make sure to invest in one of good quality so that you can ensure its battery won’t damage as a result of overnight charging.

-Nevertheless, if your power bank’s capacity is so big that it requires to do so, just remember to follow the proper safety measures, especially placing it away from you during your sleep.
+Nevertheless, if your power bank’s capacity is so big that it requires you to do so, just remember to follow the proper safety measures, especially placing it away from you during your sleep.